IPdotSetAF/CodeChef/README.md

 ```bash
 docker run --name codechef -d -e ALLOWED_ORIGIN="http://localhost:<FRONTEND_PORT>" -p <FRONTEND_PORT>:4200 -p 50505:50505 ghcr.io/ipdotsetaf/codechef:latest
 ```
-The allowed origin will be the url that will serve the Fronend and the browser access it with.
+The allowed origin will be the URL that will serve the Fronend and the browser access it with.

 #### Changing the proxy
 ```bash